droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 # service droonga-http-server stop
 ~~~

-If you set up your Droonga nodes manually, see [the manual installation tutorial](../manual-install/#stop-services).
+If you set up your Droonga nodes manually, see [the manual installation tutorial](../manual-install/#stop-services) to know how to stop daemons.

 After verification, start services again, on each Droonga node.